ibm-cloud-docs/log-analysis/provision.md

     * ROLE_NAME is the role that defines the permissions that are enabled.
 Valid values are: *editor*, *operator*, *administrator*
     * SERVICE_INSTANCE_NAME is the name of the instance in the {{site.data.keyword.Bluemix_notm}}

-    For example, to create an API key for the instance *logdna-instance-01* with *editor* permissions on the service instance, run the following command:
+    For example, to create an API key for the instance *logdna-instance-01* with *administrator* permissions on the service instance, run the following command:

     ```
     ibmcloud resource service-key-create logdna-instance-01 Administrator --instance-name logdna-instance-01